PretendoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-appstore.jpg" width="100%">

-Once installed, open the application from the HOME Menu, it should look something like this when you first load the application up.
+Once installed, open the application from the HOME Menu.
+You should see a menu for Wii U and vWii saves.

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-mainmenu.jpg" width="100%">